 - Take them on a walk through your outdoor space.
 By carrying them up close to trees, flowers, etc, they can touch, smell, and look at nature up-close

 - Practice throwing, catching, and kicking with sports balls.
-You can even set up ring toss or challenge them to throw objects into buckets
+You can even set up ring toss or challenge them to throw objects into buckets.
+You don’t need to play a specific sport, but this kind of play helps the child learn foundational skills for later sports activities

 - Balance can easily be practiced by setting up an obstacle course of found objects, like sticks, stones, etc